Alignment Tipping Process: How Self-Evolution Pushes LLM Agents Off the Rails: Experiment Details

-\textbf{Model Alignment and Training.} We employed Qwen3-8B as our base model ($\mathcal{M}_{\text{base}}$) across all experimental conditions to ensure consistent baseline capabilities.
-Two preference optimization techniques were applied to create aligned variants: DPO and GRPO training.
+We employed Qwen3-4B-Thinking as the base model across all experimental conditions to ensure consistent baseline capabilities.
+Two preference optimization techniques were applied to obtain aligned variants: DPO and GRPO.